paldepind/flyd/README.md

 * [flyd-obj](https://github.com/paldepind/flyd-obj) – Functions for working with stream in objects.
 * [flyd-sampleon](https://github.com/paldepind/flyd-sampleon) – Samples from a stream every time an event occurs on another stream.
 * [flyd-scanmerge](https://github.com/paldepind/flyd-scanmerge) – Merge and scan several streams into one.
+* [flyd-takeuntil](https://github.com/paldepind/flyd-takeuntil) – Emit values from a stream until a second stream emits a value.
 * Time related
   * [flyd-aftersilence](https://github.com/paldepind/flyd-aftersilence) – Buffers values from a source stream in an array and emits it after a specified duration of silience from the source stream.
   * [flyd-inlast](https://github.com/paldepind/flyd-inlast) - Creates a stream with emits a list of all values from the source stream that where emitted in a specified duration.